grid-line

 undefined

 Now, pretty much anyone can build a killer app.
-No coding skills required.
+No coding skills are required.

 (Or if you are a developer, low-code tools provide lots of shortcuts.)